hassanshakil22/Airflow_OpenWeather-ETL/Readme.md

+AI Diagram Prompt

+Create a simple cloud architecture diagram for a weather ETL pipeline using Apache Airflow on AWS.

+Architecture Overview:

+AWS EC2 Instance — the main compute resource.

+Inside EC2, run Docker with two containers:

+Apache Airflow (for scheduling and ETL orchestration)

+PostgreSQL Database (for storing transformed weather data)

+Airflow connects to the OpenWeatherMap API to fetch raw weather data.

+The data is transformed (temperature, timestamps, etc.) and loaded into PostgreSQL.

+Optionally, the processed data is also saved to an AWS S3 bucket.

+Data Flow:
+OpenWeatherMap API → Airflow (on EC2) → PostgreSQL (Docker) → S3 (optional)

+Design Guidelines:

+Use official icons/logos for all tools: AWS EC2, S3, Docker, Airflow, PostgreSQL, and OpenWeatherMap.

+Keep it clean, minimal, and easy to read — horizontal layout with clear arrows showing data flow.

+Group Airflow and PostgreSQL inside the EC2 + Docker box.

+Label each component clearly.

 # Airflow OpenWeather ETL Pipeline

 A **Dockerized ETL pipeline** using **Apache Airflow** that extracts weather data from the **OpenWeather API**, transforms it, and loads it into **PostgreSQL**.
 The project is deployed on an **AWS EC2 instance** and optionally stores historical CSV data in **S3**.